HOW TO Create an Application Landscape Diagram

 3. Show an example Application Landscape Diagram(see Figure 3) to the owner/client (the CIO) you want to get an assignment from.

-5. Get an assignment from the owner/client (CIO) to create an AS-IS Application Landscape that afterward really is used, managed, and updated.
+5. Get an assignment from the owner/client (CIO) to create an AS-IS Application Landscape that afterward is used, managed, and updated.

 dragon1 enterprise architecture view layout